-With our corporate social responsibility, we believe in creating harmony between business and the environment — and today's younger generations play a key role.
+We believe in creating harmony between business and the environment — and today's younger generations play a key role.
 Through the International Science and Engineering Fair (ISEF), the world's largest international pre-college science competition, we award scholarships to students who develop innovative and practical solutions to tackle environmental issues.
-Since 2005, we've awarded more than $430,000 in scholarships.
+Since 2005, we've awarded more than $440,000 in scholarships.

 This year's award went to Charikleia Moraitaki and Maria-Eleni Batatoudi, 11th grade students at Athens College in Psychiko, Greece, for their solar park featuring photovoltaic 3D printed trees made from eco-friendly materials and designed to harvest solar energy.
 We are proud to support these innovative young minds as they work to build environmentally sustainable future.